tomaszpapirzwierz/SRE-test/README.md

 ## Preface

 The application is deployed in AWS cloud platform.
 I am using Red Hat Enterprise Linux 7.3 AMI (ami-40a8bf24).
-For the given task I decided to deploy three EC2 instances (t2.micro)
+For the given task I decided to deploy three EC2 instances (t2.micro): RevProxy, AppServer1, AppServer2.
-	- RevProxy
-	- AppServer1
-	- AppServer2

 The sample "Hello World" application is a .war package originating from tomcat (see reference 5).
 It is deployed in two AppServers, each placed in different region (eu-west-2a and eu-west-2b) to provide the high availability.